 Enter today’s brilliant idea!

-We have one TV in our house, two adults, and two kids.
+We have one TV, two adults, and two kids in our house.
 Most of the time, it’s a non-issue but it’s also football season.
 Even I have started to pay attention to the football show.
 We’re in Texas now, I need the small talk.
 Plus, I swear that this is the year the Detroit Lions are going to the Superbowl or what I like to call the Football Show Season Finale.
 More on that later….

 Anyway, back to it.

 We have one TV.
 Today, I had the brilliant idea of getting the kids an old garbage TV for upstairs.
 We have a ton of DVDs and a DVD player that literally is sitting and collecting dust because I Don’t Clean Right and I Don’t Want to.

 I decided an old, cheap one because it will be upstairs when we aren’t, and who cares if the kids break it?
 I went on a Goodwill hunt and hit the jackpot!
 A giant old 600 gazillion pound TV and TV stand… all for $20!!
 I was so excited.
 Plus, it was a good chance to surprise my hard-working husband!
 So all by myself, I got everything loaded, home, and unloaded, LIKE A BOSS.
 I get them inside and start bleaching them, because, you know, Goodwill.
 I scrub and get everything sanitized to my liking and decide to surprise The Man even more by taking everything upstairs.

 This is where things start to get away from me, again.